wbcbz7/sndlib-watcom/README.md

    }
    ```

-   `sampleRate` is literally the source audio sample rate in samples per second, i.e 44100 means 44100 Hz, or samples per second.
+   `sampleRate` is the source audio sample rate in samples per second, i.e 44100 means 44100 Hz, or samples per second.

-   `format` is a combination of bits defining the sound format of source data (see `sndfmt.h`):
+   `format` is a combination of bits defining the sound format of source data (see `sndfmt.h`, short description below):

    ```
    SND_FMT_INT8     - 8  bits per sample